 - 2 cups marinara sauce

-- ½ cup up to ¾ cup freshly grated Parmesan Cheese
+- ½ cup Parmesan Cheese freshly grated

-- 3 tablespoons extra virgin olive oil (approximate)
+- 3 tablespoons extra virgin olive oil approximate

 - Bake for 15 minutes and then flip eggplant slices over and drizzle with a tiny bit more olive oil.
 Continue baking for an additional 15 minutes.

 - Lower oven temperature to 350 degrees.

 - In a 2 quart baking dish, cover the bottom with a layer of marinara sauce.
 Cover with a layer of eggplant, repeated with freshly grated parmesan.
 Repeat layers until all eggplant is used.
 On final layer top with remaining sauce and a generous layer of Parmesan cheese and a drizzle of olive oil.

 - Bake for 25-30 minutes or until cheese is melted and bubbly.

 - Use nutritional yeast in place of Parmesan cheese for a dairy-free and/or Paleo version of Eggplant Parmesan.

 - For a super cheesy Eggplant Parmesan, add up to ½ cup of grated Parmesan to the flour breading.